 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Tingo Group, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 7, 2023 – (NASDAQ: TIO)

-/EIN News/ -- NEW YORK, June 22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Tingo Group, Inc.
+/EIN News/ -- NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Tingo Group, Inc..

 Shareholders who purchased shares of TIO during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.